Official Pixel Bud earbud tips coming to Google Store - 9to5Google

-It looks like that you will soon be able to officially buy Pixel Buds compatible earbud tip directly from the Google Store after a listing was inadvertently put live ahead of time on the online storefront.
+It looks like that you will soon be able to officially buy Pixel Buds compatible foam earbud tips directly from the Google Store after a listing inadvertently went live ahead of time on the online storefront.

+[Update 12/19]: If you want to improve your audio experience and Pixel Buds fit, then you might want to head over to the Google Store as the Comply Premium Foam Tips are now available for purchase priced at $19.99.
+Shipping estimates vary from December 30-January 1 or as soon as December 24 when choosing expedited shipping priced at a whopping $15.99.

+[Update]: Comply has confirmed to 9to5Google directly that the foam earbud tips designed for the Pixel Buds will go on sale via the Google Store “very soon” in three sizes priced at $19.99:

 Our engineers are working to develop a tip for the buds that also fit in the charging case.
 We are hoping to release a tip later in the 4th quarter.